abuicke/tarot/qabalah/Qabalah.md

 Yesod - **Drives**, Impulses, Compulsions, Memory (as retained impressions, samskaras)
 Malkuth - **Embodiment**

+The qualities attributed to Yesod of the human experience have the nature of a strong, magnetic attraction.
+Drives, impulses and compulsions feel as though a person is eletrically charged, feeling an overwhelmimg draw towards whatever it is that's attracting them (sex being the most powerful).
+This can also manifest as the opposite, a powerful revulsion and aversion to whatever is not desired.
+The samskaras are then the retained impressions of these experiences.
+It is not surprising then that the etheric body, which correlates to Yesod, is the "electric body".
+Yesod is also associated with the reproductive organs and sexual attraction.
+It is therefore also not surprising that if one pays attention to the feelings of sexual arousal, it has a distinct electrical/magnetic sensation, as though the person has become "charged up" and is drawn to the object of their desire almost by a physical force of magnetic attraction.

 ## The Sephiroth (of the human psyche)